 Anyone using Google Chrome knows that it can do much more than just browse the Internet for you.
 Chrome allows you to customize your browser to make it do just about anything it cannot already do.
 However, most users do not realize that Chrome actually has a built-in PDF viewer.
 In fact, you probably have used Chrome’s PDF viewer and just shrugged your shoulders thinking the functionality of it came from Adobe.

-Chrome’s built-in PDF viewer takes up less system resources than Adobe Reader; this means that you can view PDF files in browser instead of having to open up another program to take a look at its contents.
+Chrome’s built-in PDF viewer takes up fewer system resources than Adobe Reader; this means that you can view PDF files in the browser instead of having to open up another program to take a look at its contents.
 We will take a look at Google Chrome’s built-in PDF viewer first, then we will take a look at a few other ways to use Chrome as a PDF reader.